-This month on Open Apple, we sit down with Kevin Savetz and Carrington Vanston of the Eaten By A Grue podcast.
+This month on Open Apple, we sit down with Kay Savetz and Carrington Vanston of the Eaten By A Grue podcast.
 Eaten By A Grue is a game-by-game style of podcast where the intrepid hosts are playing every Infocom game.
 They both play the game, then discuss it in detail, with and without spoilers.
 They discuss the amount of cheating required, how mapping was done, the quality of writing and puzzles, and so on.
 The show has a very nice structure wherein they discuss the show with no spoilers to the halfway point, so that you can stop and go play it yourself if you are so inclined.
 If not, you can keep listening and hear gory details of all the puzzles.

 Kevin talks about getting beasts into bed, and other reasons not to play these games on real hardware.
 Meanwhile Carrington gets his feelies on and brags about how he has so many original copies of Infocom games that he sits on them for fun.